ringwormGO-organization/Termi/README.md

 **If you want use non-OpenGL version, manually install files from commits history!**

-A Powerful Terminal made in C++ with OpenGL and ImGui with own commands
+A Powerful Terminal made in C++ with OpenGL and Dear ImGui with own commands

 ## About Termi
 - Termi is a powerful terminal made using C++.